 Your chin should be slightly tucked.

-Place one hand on your abdomen below your belly button and the other hand on your chest and begin breathing into your abdomen so you can feel your abdominal hand move up and down as you breathe.
+Place one hand on your abdomen below your belly button and the other hand on your chest.
+Imagine your lungs are in your abdomen and when you take a breath in you are filling your abdomen up with air, just like a balloon.
+On the exhale, let the air naturally empty from your abdomen.
+Your abdominal hand should move up and down as you breathe.
 The chest hand should move very little or not at all.
 This may take a bit of concentration.
-If your chest is not moving, you can place both hands on your abdomen.
+If your chest is no longer moving, you can place both hands on your abdomen.

 If you are unable to get your breathing into your abdomen, you can lay on your stomach and do crocodile breathing.